sealmove/nimitai/README.md

   - `parent`: holds a reference to the parent object

 ## Progress
-Nimitai is stalled indefinately, mainly due to the lack of a compile-time yaml parser for Nim.
+Nimitai is only an idea for now; implementation is missing.

 ## Will a `.ksy` file found in the [official KS gallery](https://formats.kaitai.io/) work as is?
 **YES**.
 The official KSY grammar is supported 100%.